moritzMantel/eng298-fa25-mod7-sbom-lab1/README.md

 ## **Part 3: Deliverables**
 **GitHub Submission**:

-1. Make sure all deliverables (e.g., SBOM & Grype output files) are committed and pushed to your forked GitHub repository.
+1. Make sure all deliverables (e.g., SBOM and Grype output files) are saved in the /deliverables folder of your Codespace, committed, and pushed to your forked GitHub repository.
 Double-check that your repository is public or that the instructor can access it.
 2. Submit a **2–3 page report** (PDF) including:

 - SBOM generation results